ilosvideos/api-docs/source/includes/v2/_opensearch.md

 | **api_key** | string | TODO: An [Organization](#api-keys) API key from your VidGrid account. | *Required* |
 | **ptilos** | boolean | Whether or not to prefix returned video titles with *VidGrid:* | TODO |

-Please visit the [OpenSearch Documentation](http://www.opensearch.org/Home) for more options and examples.
+Please visit the <a href="http://www.opensearch.org/Home" target="_blank">OpenSearch Documentation</a> for more options and examples.

 ## Office365 SharePoint